xCarlos19/catalog-shop/README.md

 # catalog-shop
 Simple API which shows the diferents products of an online shop.
+It includes the posibility to create, update and delete items.

 Technologies